 Yes, the roads south west are busy all through the summer holidays but set off early and you’ll have a head start.
 There’s plenty to keep you occupied en-route with the obvious stop- off being Stonehenge.
 However, the National Trust also has many appealing places to spend an hour or two with grounds to stretch your legs in and cafes for a decent food stop.
 Try Stourhead with its magnificent lake.
 For a longer rest, Longleat is a great place to break up the journey with its drive-through safari park, and there’s a good selection of country houses and pubs nearby.
 We loved Bishopstrow Hotel, which has an indoor and outdoor pool, and a spa for that well-deserved relaxation after a long drive.

-FLORIDA THEME PARKS AND THE KEYS
+USA ROAD TRIP: FLORIDA THEME PARKS AND THE KEYS

 (Orlando to Key West: approx 8 hours, one way)

 Most kids want to go to Disney.
 Most parents want to kick back with a cocktail in the Keys.
-It is easy enough to do both over a couple of weeks – we flew in and out of Miami, and used it again to break up the journey from Orlando, seeing different sides of the city each time.
+It is easy enough to do both over a couple of weeks on our favourite family-friendly-road-trips.
+We flew in and out of Miami, and used it again to break up the journey from Orlando, seeing different sides of the city each time.
 Miami is urban cool but family-friendly, although there is a lot to see over quite an area – try an open-top bus tour.
 We loved mooching around Little Havana and watching the domino players in Maximo Gomez Park.
 On our return, we checked out the art deco charms and swathes of white sand in South Beach.
 The drive north to Orlando is straight-forward (although prepare for traffic jams) then when you have done your Disney duty (I arrived cynical but left charmed) you can sweep back south towards the Keys traversing the famous Overseas Highway with endless blue waters on either side of you.
 There are some great resorts such as Cheeca Lodge & Spa on Islamorada, which was badly hit by Hurricane Irma, but reopened in March – kayaking around its bay is a perfect way to end an afternoon.
 Key West is party central, although again there is plenty for families such as dolphin-watching trips and the obligatory but spectacular sunset viewing from Mallory Square, which comes alive in the evening with street entertainers.
 Finish off your trip with a little detour en-route back to Miami with an airboat cruise in the Everglades for alligator spotting.

-FRANCE TO SPAIN
+EUROPE ROAD TRIP: FRANCE TO SPAIN